Honda EU2200i

 WEN rates it 62 dBA, average for a 4800W dual fuel unit.
 A high output dual fuel RV unit with electric start, quiet at idle but average under load.
 It scores 79 out of 100.

-It fired the RV air conditioner on the first try, but the tank ran dry faster than I expected and it is not what I would call quiet under that load.
+It fired the RV air conditioner on the first try, but the tank ran dry faster than we expected and it is not what we would call quiet under that load.

 Read our full WEN 4800-Watt Dual Fuel RV-Ready Inverter review →